Rackspace revenue misses as web hosting growth slows

 "Clearly, growth is slowing.
 That's probably the primary driver as to why the stock is off so much," Stephens Inc analyst Barry McCarver said.

-Web hosting companies like Rackspace and competitors Equinix and Internap Network Services Corp own or lease space on a server, typically housed in data centers, warehouses lined wall-to-wall with powerful storage servers.
+Web hosting companies like Rackspace and competitors Equinix (EQIX.O) and Internap Network Services Corp (INAP.O) own or lease space on a server, typically housed in data centers, warehouses lined wall-to-wall with powerful storage servers.

 Many companies have migrated to hosting their applications in "the cloud" - using the Internet to provide software, computing power and data storage - as a cheaper alternative to in-house resources in a slow-growth economy.